Configuring and Setting Up the Wireless RS485 Modbus RTU Transmitter

 NCD Modbus RTU RS485 parameters

-The Industrial Wireless RS485 Modbus Transmitter supports configuration while in Run Mode.
-We call this configuration OTF or On the Fly.
-This configuration is initiated by a sensor_mode message from the Sensor with the mode of FLY.
-These messages are sent over the standard Run Mode wireless network so there is no need to change the Wireless Gateway nodes mode or manually manipulate the buttons on the sensor.
+The Industrial Wireless RS485 Modbus Transmitter supports “On the Fly” (OTF) configuration while in Run Mode.
+This process is initiated by a synchronization message sent over the standard wireless network, eliminating the need to change the Gateway node mode or manually manipulate the physical buttons on the sensor.

 Logic Diagram for FLY Mode Configuration of Sensors